Missouri School of Journalism: Endowed chairs

 The John S. and James L. Knight Foundation helped fund an endowed chair and program in editing, recognizing editors as central to the success of a newspaper.
 The Knight Chair in Journalism and the Knight Center for Editing Excellence, which stimulates innovations in teaching and research on editing, was partially funded by the state of Missouri, which provided a $1.5 million matching grant.
-Programming at the Knight Center is aimed at educating and assisting high school students, undergraduates, graduate students and mid-career professionals.